Vortextbloons/Runtime-Arena/docs/ALL.md

 **Incremental execution**: The fingerprint system ensures only changed cells are re-executed, making iterative development fast.

 **Platform awareness**: Handles Windows-specific concerns (`.exe` suffixes, `.cmd` wrappers for npm/npx, `windowsHide: true`).

+**Results summary**: `arena results summary` reads `results/current.json`, filters by `--language`, `--benchmark`, and `--size`, then prints an ANSI-colored box-drawing table with benchmark, language, correctness, median kernel time, and relative-speed columns.
+Fastest entries are marked with a green ★.
+Color is auto-detected from TTY and suppressed with `NO_COLOR`.

 **Version string**: Result snapshots write `arenaVersion: "0.2.0"` (hardcoded in the CLI).
 Root/`cli` npm `package.json` may still say `0.1.0` — treat the snapshot field as the arena protocol version for results.